 - Fish sauce is optional.

-- The seeds can be added to the cabbage or the rice.
+- You can also add the seeds to the cabbage or the rice.